Bad-ptr/persp-mode.el/README.md

 `s` -- create/switch to perspective.
 `S` -- create/switch to perspective in a window.
 `r` -- rename perspective.
-`c` -- copy current perspecive.
+`c` -- copy current perspective.
-`C` -- kill perspective(if you try to kill 'nil' persp -- it'l kill all buffers).
+`C` -- kill perspective(if you try to kill 'nil' persp -- it'll kill all buffers).
 Calling with prefix argument will not kill perspective's buffers.
 `a` -- add buffer to perspective.
 Calling with prefix argument reverses the effect of the `persp-switch-to-added-buffer`.
-`b` -- switch to buffer in perspecive.
+`b` -- switch to buffer in perspective.
 `t` -- switch to buffer without adding it to the current perspective.
 Calling with prefix argument allows to remove a buffer from perspective without killing and switching to another buffer.
 `i` -- import all buffers from another perspective.
 `I` -- import window configuration from another perspecive.